garrandall/popular-music-data/tracks/billionaire-travie-mccoy-bruno-mars.md

 A different city every night, oh I
 I swear the world better prepare (for what?)
 For when I'm a billionaire
-Oh oooh oh oooh for when I'm a billionaire
+Oh oh oh oh for when I'm a billionaire
-Oh oooh oh oooh for when I'm a billionaire
+Oh oh oh oh for when I'm a billionaire

 I'll be playing basketball with the President